mcelrath/braidcoin/general_considerations.md

 4. A [signing procedure](#signing-procedure) for signing the [payout commitment](#payout-commitment) in such a way that the pool participants are properly paid.
+5. A [transaction selection](#transaction-selection) mechanism for building valid bitcion blocks.

 In addition to this there are improvements being made by the [StratumV2](https://github.com/stratum-mining/sv2-spec) project which include